L. Scott Coogler: Education and career

-District court service
+Federal judicial service

 On March 27, 2003, Coogler was nominated by President George W. Bush to a seat on the United States District Court for the Northern District of Alabama vacated by H. Dean Buttram Jr. Coogler was confirmed by the United States Senate on May 22, 2003, and received his commission on May 28, 2003.
-He became Chief Judge on January 1, 2020.
+He became Chief Judge on January 1, 2020. and served until December 31, 2023, being succeeded by Judge R. David Proctor.
+He retired from active service on January 2, 2025.

+Honors

+Coogler was inducted into the University of Alabama School of Law's Alabama Lawyer Hall of Honor in 2023.